 - Back streets just behind the main squares are riskier than the main pedestrian zones.

 If you want to enjoy the nightlife in any city safely, plan.
-Know in advance how youโll get back to your accommodation (taxi app, metro timetable, or a short, well-lit walk), keep your phone charged, and carry only what you really need: one bank card, some cash, and a copy of your ID rather than your full passport if possible.
+Know in advance how you will return to your place.
+Use a taxi app, check the metro schedule, or plan a short, well-lit walk.
+Keep your phone charged.
+Bring only what you need: one bank card, some cash, and a copy of your ID instead of your full passport if you can.

 Scams & Tourist Traps Index

-Not all destinations are dangerous, but almost every popular city has at least a few classic tourist scams that repeat day after day.
+Not all places are dangerous, but many popular cities have some common tourist scams that happen every day.
 These might not be violent or physically risky, but they can ruin your mood, waste your time, and cost you money.

-In the Global Tourist Safety Index 2025, we consider how widespread tourist scams are in each city, how aggressive they tend to be, and whether local authorities actively try to stop them.
+In the Global Tourist Safety Index 2025, we look at how common tourist scams are in each city.
+We also assess how aggressive these scams are and whether local authorities are working to stop them.
 Some patterns are almost universal:

 - Bar and nightclub scams that hide prices and inflate the final bill.